1nd/Unmask/README.md

 ## Documentation (Docs) ##

-For information about `Unmask.init` parameters and anything else check documentation inside source code of `unmask.js`.
+For information about *Unmask* parameters and anything else check documentation inside source code of `unmask.js`.

 ## Additional Features ##